donortracker123/DonorTracker/python/README.md

                                   the ONE Campaign (Retrieved manually).
 This
                                   can be a path to a SharePoint file.
 If not set, defaults to the 'data' directory.
+  -crf, --climate-riomarkers-file PATH
+                                  Path to the Climate RioMarkers file.
+This can be a path to a SharePoint file.
+If not set, defaults to the 'data' directory.
+  -agf, --allocable-gender-file PATH
+                                  Path to the allocable gender file.
+This can be a path to a SharePoint file.
+If not set, defaults to the 'data' directory.
+  -mf, --multisystem-file PATH    Path to the entire Multisystem file.
+This
+                                  can be a path to a SharePoint file.
+If not set, defaults to the 'data' directory.
   -ly, --latest-year INTEGER      Latest year to use in the analysis
                                   [required]
   -country, --group-by-country    Group by country?
 (Each country gets a